zi-0x/Notemoire/README.md

 > 🔄 **Instead, clone the repository locally for the best experience**
 > ⚙️ **Always start _both_ applications (Dashboard & Sociva) before using any features**

+## ⚠️ Prerequisite

+Before using Notemoire, make sure you have MetaMask installed and set up.
+You won’t be able to access most features unless your wallet is connected and funded with Sepolia ETH.

 ---

 ## ▶️ How to Start Notemoire